Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 5. Pre-arranged school-sponsored activities, such as field trips.

-In order for an absence to be excused, parent/guardian(s) or adult student must communicate an excuse statement to the school according to the school’s submission guidelines.
+For an absence to be excused, parent/guardian(s) or adult student must communicate the reason for the absence to the school.

 Unexcused Absences

-In accordance with RCW 28A.225.010, after two unexcused absences within any month a conference will be held between the parent, student and principal or designee for remediation/problem solving.
+In accordance with RCW 28A.225.010, after three unexcused absences within any month a conference will be held between the parent, student and principal or designee for remediation/problem solving.

-No later than the student’s fifth unexcused absence in a month the district will enter into an agreement with the student and parents/guardians that establishes school attendance requirements.
-The district will file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010.
+No later than the student’s fifth unexcused absence in a month, the district will enter into an agreement with the student and parents/guardians that establishes school attendance requirements.
+After seven unexcused absences in a month and/or 10 for the school year, the district will file a petition and affidavit with the juvenile court alleging a violation of RCW 28A.225.010.

 Early Release

 Students are expected to remain in class until the end of the class.
-This means that students are expected to be in their classrooms, engaged in the learning, until the students have been dismissed by the teacher.
-Secondary students: When a student leaves class or school early without permission or it becomes frequent or disruptive, the student may be referred to the principal or counselor and may be subject to corrective action.
-Each school may determine the point in the class at which the early release turns into an absence.
+This means that students are expected to be in their classrooms, engaged in the learning, until the students are dismissed by the teacher.
+When a student leaves class or school early without permission or it becomes frequent or disruptive, the student may be referred to the principal or counselor and may be subject to corrective action.
+Students are absent when they miss 50% of a class period.

 The BECCA Bill: Washington State Truancy Law